Make this your lecture hall.

-Note: as of March 24, we have cancelled all 2020 field courses.
-We see increasing uncertainty around travel, and growing indications that the school and our communities may be unable to offer routine or emergency support to courses while they are in the field.
-By following federal, state, and local government guidance around social distancing, group size restrictions, and limiting travel, the school believes that cancelling will allow us to contribute to “flattening the curve” of the pandemic.
-These are unprecedented times.
-We’re encouraged by your resilience, and we’re looking ahead to the 2021 field season.
+Note: as of December 1, we have cancelled all 2021 field courses.
+We’re encouraged by your resilience, and we’re looking ahead to the 2022 season.
 We’re here to support you (or just to say hello!); call, text, or email any time, 907-406-9075, firstname.lastname@example.org or email@example.com.
 Thank you for being part of Tatoosh.

 Case Studies for a Changing World